reahl/reahl/reahl-doc/doc/whatchanged.rst

 ..
 Copyright 2014, 2015 Reahl Software Services (Pty) Ltd. All rights reserved.

-What changed in version 3.1
+What changed in version 3.2
 ===========================

 Added support for Bootstrap
 ---------------------------

-The main feature of this release is our addition of Widgets and Layouts for leveraging the Bootstrap web frontent library.
+The main feature of this release is our addition of Widgets and Layouts for leveraging the Bootstrap web frontend library.

 Bootstrap library added
 ~~~~~~~~~~~~~~~~~~~~~~~

 We now ship a vanilla version of Bootstrap.
+Enabling the Bootstrap library
-This can interfere with
-other stuff, hence for backwards compatibility it is not enabled by default.
+can interfere with other CSS and JavaScript, hence it is not enabled
+by default.
+Keeping the use of Bootstrap optional also ensures
+backwards compatibility.

 If you want to use the new Bootstrap goodies, switch it on in your web.config.py: